This post may contain affiliate links. Click here to read my full disclosure.

 But before I do, I have a small confession to make… I am obsessed with decluttering!
 For several months of 2015 and most of 2016, I decluttered my entire life.

 Downsizing from a 1,400 square foot home to a 600 square foot home really opened my eyes to the excess in my life.
 I let go of so many things, and I regret none of it!

 However, now that the big decluttering phase of living as a minimalist is over, I still find myself wanting to declutter.

 The benefits of decluttering your home and helping others in need are like nothing else I have experienced.
 The problem is that I don’t really have much left to declutter.

 I have watched several YouTube videos of people decluttering their lives, and almost wish I could do it all over again…. almost!
 What I gained when I let go of so much was more than I lost.

-Technically, I did not lose anything other than energy, because it takes a lot to go through everything.
+Technically, I didn’t lose anything other than energy, because it takes a lot to go through everything.
 But I gained time and space!
-Both things are so very much needed in my hectic, anxiety driven life.
+Both things are so very much needed in my hectic, anxiety-driven life.

 Saying all of this makes me feel a bit silly, but the truth is, so many people I know are on the fence with decluttering as a means to improve their quality of life.

 So I am going to share with you what you can gain from getting rid of the clutter one and for all!